 When we first bought the land that would one day become Ivy Hill Farm it was a desolate February day, complete with gray skies and small pelleted snow.
-As we pulled away from the property we craned our necks to see what could be seen of the neighbors and their yards.
-Long winding drives disappearing behind thick stands of trees, and snow covered humps hinting vaguely at derelict vehicles or farm machinery were the only clues to be gleaned from two of the three properties closest to ours, the third being an obviously large and efficiently run dairy.
+As we pulled away from the property we craned our necks to see what could be seen of the country neighbors and their yards.
+Long winding drives disappearing behind thick stands of trees, and snow-covered humps hinting vaguely at derelict vehicles or farm machinery

 Coming from the city, as we were, we had a preconceived romantic notion of the country and the presumably salt-of-the-earth people that made their homes there.
 Country folk helped one another out.
 You could always count on your neighbor.
 You didn’t lock your doors.
 All these, and other homilies, were the sum total of our experience with country neighbors.